top of page

 1. An International Community of Learning

-NanoteQ is a community of scientists from across the world that come here for the advanced capabilities of the Center.
+NanoteQ is a community of scientists from across the world that come here for the advanced capabilities of the Lab.
 This community includes Students, Visiting Scholars, Senior scientists and Guest researchers.
 The mix of interests and backgrounds yields a dynamic and exciting environment in which to do science; an environment where discoveries are made every day.

-2. Regional Learning Opportunities
+2. Regional Opportunities

-WFU Physics Colloquia Series
+WFU Physics Colloquia Series (thursdays at 3:30 pm in Olin Hall)

 Regional Colloquia Series